Mike Robinson (designer): Career

-An American designer friend, Chris Bangle, had been working at Opel design in Germany as an interior designer and was nominated Exterior Design Chief at Fiat.
-He called Robinson to come to Fiat to help him reorganize the Fiat design process.
-Robinson began his 19-year career at Fiat working in Advanced Design, where he created the first Virtual Reality room in Europe in 1988.
+American designer Chris Bangle, who was Exterior Design Chief at Fiat at the time, called Robinson to come to Fiat to help him reorganize the Fiat design process.
+Robinson began his career at Fiat working in Advanced Design, where he created the first Virtual Reality room in Europe in 1988.
 He was nominated Interior Design Chief in 1992 and designed the interior of the Fiat Bravo/Brava which won the European Car of the Year award in 1995.
 Chris Bangle became the Design Director at Fiat, Walter De Silva was the Design Director at Alfa Romeo, and in 1996, Robinson became the Design Director at Lancia at age 40.
-His first concept car at Lancia was the 1998 Dialogos, a research vehicle for new luxury sedans exploring new concepts which are now quite common, such as perceived quality (as opposed to manufacturing quality) and flush sedan bumpers.
+His first concept car at Lancia was the 1998 Dialogos, a research vehicle for new luxury sedans exploring new concepts such as flush sedan bumpers.

 The Lancia Dialogos concept car was transformed into the 2002 Lancia Thesis production sedan.
 He was then nominated the Design Director at Fiat in 2001, where he designed Europe's best selling delivery van, the Fiat Ducato/Peugeot Boxer/Citroen Jumper.

-Robinson is famous for his motivational abilities he calls “People Design”, transforming his design studios into talent farms where his designers not only create beautiful cars, but also grow faster and farther in their careers.
-Many of his young designers in Lancia back then are now important design directors around Europe: